 Examples of acceptable budget line items: Stipend for workshop instructor, honoraria for monitoring and evaluations officer, fee for trainer, facilitator fee.

-The VGIF application cycle for grants to be awarded in April 2017 opens June 6, 2016.
+The VGIF application cycle for grants to be awarded in April 2017 opened in June 2016.

 VGIF’s 2016 grantmaking schedule for one-year grants is: